-(i) An employee With Less Than 26 Weeks Continuous Service At The Beginning Of The 14 Week Before The Expected Week Of Childbirth will be entitled to 39 weeks Statutory Maternity Allowance.
-This will be confirmed to the employee as the entitlement is dependent on the amount of national insurance contributions made to date.
-The employee is not entitled to Occupational Maternity Pay.

-(ii) An employee With More Than 26 Weeks Continuous Service At The Beginning Of The 14 Week Before The Expected Week of Childbirth will be entitled to both statutory and occupational maternity pay as follows

-- (1) during the first six weeks of ordinary maternity leave an employee will be entitled to nine-tenths of a week's pay. - (2) where an employee intends returning to work, for each of the subsequent 12 weeks she will be paid half a week's pay plus the lower rate Statutory Maternity Pay, if eligible, or Maternity Allowance, if eligible, per week, however, the combined amount cannot exceed her full pay.
+- (i) An employee With Less Than 26 Weeks Continuous Service At The Beginning Of The 14Th Week Before The Expected Week Of Childbirth will be entitled to 39 weeks Statutory Maternity Allowance.
+The Head of Revenue & E-Government Solutions will confirm this to the employee as the entitlement is dependent on the amount of national insurance contributions made to date.
+The employee is not entitled to Occupational Maternity Pay. - (ii) An employee With More Than 26 Weeks Continuous Service At The Beginning Of The 14th Week Before The Expected Week of Childbirth will be entitled to both statutory and occupational maternity pay as follows - (1) during the first six weeks of ordinary maternity leave an employee will be entitled to nine-tenths of a week's pay. - (2) where an employee intends returning to work, for each of the subsequent 12 weeks she will be paid half a week's pay plus the lower rate Statutory Maternity Pay, if eligible, or Maternity Allowance, if eligible, per week, however, the combined amount cannot exceed her full pay.

-This payment of 12 weeks half pay will be made on the understanding that an employee will return to CultureNL employment for a period of at least three months.
+This payment of 12 weeks half pay will be made on the understanding that an employee will return to Council employment for a period of at least three months.
 If an employee does not return, she will have to repay to the Council 12 weeks half pay.